mar-kan/diseaseMonitor/README.txt

 1 list is used which stores all tha patient records.

 2 hash tables are used which stores all tha patient records.
 The first uses the disease as the key and the second the country.
-(Used to accelerate the search / counting results by country and disease.
+(Used to accelerate the search or counting results by country and disease.

 The trees are used inside the hash tables.
 One is created for each bucket of each hash table (diseases and countries based).
 Their key are the dates (an entry date which points to when the patient was admitted) and they Used to accelerate the search / counting results by date in country and disease questions.

 The Max Heaps are the only data structures that are not created when the program starts.
 They are only used if a user inputs command 3 or 4 (from above).
 Depending on the input command, the key is either a disease or a country.
 They store the count of diseases per country (or the opposite) in descending order, prints the first K and then destruct on the spot.

 The queue was used in the max heaps to help keep the descending order.